jamesshore/ergotest/docs/automation_api.md

 * If any sub-result failed, the test case failed.
 * Otherwise, if any sub-result timed out, the test case timed out.
-* Otherwise, use the result of [testCaseResult.it](#testcaseresultit), which either be "pass" or "skip".
+* Otherwise, use the result of [testCaseResult.it](#testcaseresultit), which will be "pass" or "skip".

 [Back to top](#automation-api)